 Shaquib Zaidi, M.D.

-Dr. Zaidi began his carrier at Riverview Medical Center in July 2018.
+Dr. Zaidi began his career at Riverview Medical Center in July 2018.
 Dr. Zaidi graduated from Ponce School of Medicine in 2001.
 He completed his Diagnostic Radiology residency in 2006 at NUMC in Long Island, NY, and his fellowship in Abdominal Imaging at the University of Maryland Medical School in Baltimore, MD., in 2007.
 Dr. Zaidi has been certified by the American Board of Radiology.

 Jessica Acquaviva, PA